Logo Futurismo

 Álvaro RP | Enjoy the warm waters in Caldeira Velha

-This is a great option if you want to relax after a good day of exploring the island.
+This is an excellent option for relaxing after a day of exploring the island.
 The hot springs of Caldeira Velha are the ideal place if it is cold or windy.
 Its hot waterfall is famous across the islands and provides a great back massage.
 In the summer, it is better to book in advance.
-Alternatively, go early because crowds can form, and there is a limit on entries.
+Alternatively, consider arriving early, as crowds can form and there is a limit on entry.

 Ponta do Cintrão